 The “one” thing you finally find that works may not work forever, so having a list of alternatives is a lifesaver.

-I know how frustrating it is, believe me I do I’ve been there, but try not to show it to your dog by yelling or getting annoyed.
+I know how frustrating it is, believe me I do.
+I’ve been there and I’m there now, but try not to show it to your dog by yelling or getting annoyed.
 It’s not their fault and you’re doing great!

 The tips mentioned below have all been tried and tested by senior dog parents, myself included.
 Of course, what works for one won’t necessarily work for another, so it’s a case of trial and error.
 There are so many ideas you’re bound to find at least a few that work.